patrick-llgc/Learning-Deep-Learning/paper_notes/sc_sfm_learner.md

 tl;dr: First paper that demonstrate scale consistency in long video and can achieve better performance than stereo.

+The next step paper is [DF-VO](df_vo.md) which predicts dense optical flow and uses 2D-2D matching to regress ego-motion, achieving even more accurate VO.

 #### Overall impression
 The introduction of depth scale consistency is the key to the good performance on relative pose estimation, and thus enables the VO use.